ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/5e278102-5ce9-4ac6-aab7-99f37f1eeb48)

-After waiting for 8-10 minunes I got Niyaz messages.
+After waiting for 8–10 minutes, I received Niyaz's messages.

 ![image](https://github.com/user-attachments/assets/07c42e7f-786d-4e30-acce-c526bc25f73d)

-To force backup server to send messages to original server we can use `flush` command.
+To force the backup server to send messages to the original server, we can use the `flush` command.

 ![image](https://github.com/user-attachments/assets/32a863fb-e87b-425b-88f3-9ed7d0ba8e32)

 ## 5.a.
 Make your MTA act as a backup for your partner’s domain.

-We reconfigured DNS server for Niyaz is backup.
+We reconfigured the DNS server for Niyaz's backup.

 ![image](https://github.com/user-attachments/assets/112ef509-a7c8-4171-9782-e10817567441)

 ## 5.b.
 Show the logs while doing your mate’s acceptance test and show where the message is temporarily stored.

-I sent to Niyaz several emails.
-Here is logs:
+I sent several emails to Niyaz.
+Here are the logs:

 ![image](https://github.com/user-attachments/assets/a7012bbc-9e03-4e74-a92b-25585fb1b914)

-Messages are also stored in queue:
+The messages are also stored in the queue.

 ![image](https://github.com/user-attachments/assets/0e5a20fd-8b05-42c6-a31b-c16d432d3231)

 ## 5.c.
 Once your partner’s MTA is back online, eventually force an immediate delivery and show your mail logs.

-Niyaz is back online and forced email send with `flush` command.
-It flushed queue by sending messages that are there.
+Niyaz is back online and forced the email to send with the `flush` command.
+It flushed the queue by sending the messages that were there.

 ![image](https://github.com/user-attachments/assets/f7abaa82-779c-4939-90ed-782b774e8c24)